 The ‘I’m walkin’ here’ album, which features many new Rab new songs alongside some characteristically interestingly wide-ranging interpretations, was received with high praise in reviews and has attracted positive comment from audience and journalists alike.

-This album was made in John Cavanagh’s Muirend studio and features an interesting collection of musicians (mostly selected by John) including Una McGlone, Stu Brown, Harry Hussey and Ula Zoola.
+These recordings were made in John Cavanagh’s Muirend studio and feature an interesting collection of musicians (mostly selected by John) including Una McGlone, Stu Brown, Harry Hussey and Ula Zoola.
 Rab is joined by a stellar array of singers including Jill Jackson, Roddy Hart, Emma Pollock, Jimmie Macgregor, Alice Marra and Hilary Brooks.

-As far as recordings go 2014 saw the CD release of two albums plus one EP.
+As far as other recordings go, 2014 saw the CD release of two albums plus one EP.

 2014 contained many Rab solo shows and a couple with harmonica-ace and occasional collaborator Fraser Speirs.

 Rab’s first fully-professional engagements were in 1967.
-Almost 50 years and more than 20 albums later he remains a vital, popular, prolific and acclaimed songwriter and performer.
+Over 50 years and more than 20 albums later he remains a vital, popular, prolific and acclaimed songwriter and performer.